peernova/kestra-client-sdk/javascript-sdk/docs/WorkerGroupsApi.md

 ## listWorkerGroups

-> ClusterControllerApiWorkerGroupList listWorkerGroups()
+> InstanceControllerApiWorkerGroupList listWorkerGroups()

-List all Worker Groups
+List all worker groups

+Requires a role with the INFRASTRUCTURE permission (Superadmin-only).

 ### Example